 The minimum design loads and the load combinations for which the structures must be designed are usually specified in building codes.
-The national codes providing guidance on loads for buildings, bridges, and other structures include ASCE Standard Minimum Design Loads for Buildings and Other Structures (ASCE/SEI 7-10) [1],\ Manual for Railway Engineering [26], Standard Specifications for Highway Bridges [36], and International Building Code [15].
+Building codes vary from country to country and also, owing to geographical variations, from region to region within a country.
+The US national codes providing guidance on loads for buildings, bridges, and other structures include

+ASCE Standard Minimum Design Loads for Buildings and Other Structures (ASCE/SEI 7-05) [1],\ Manual for Railway Engineering [26], Standard Specifications for Highway Bridges [36], and International Building Code [15].